Uganda Gorilla Tours in Bwindi

-Bwindi Impenetrable Forest National Park is the centre of the gorilla trekking in Uganda.
+Bwindi Impenetrable Forest National Park is at the heart of gorilla trekking in Uganda.
 However the number of visitors are drastically limited to avoid too much disruption and over-habituation.
-Booking a year ahead is quite the norm.
-Mountain gorillas, chimpanzees, black and white colombos monkeys and golden monkeys are all found here as well as 23 endemic bird species.
+Booking up to a year ahead is not uncommon.
+And chimpanzees, black and white colombus monkeys and golden monkeys also make Bwindi their home.
+Plus at least 25 endemic bird species.

-The south-west corner of Uganda is one of the most rewarding safari destinations from an eco-tourism perspective.
-The local communities around Mgahinga National Park and Bwindi National Park benefit hugely from visitors who come to walk with local guides in search of the gorillas and other primates.
-This in turn helps to preserve the fragile ancient rainforest habitats of Uganda.
+This south-west corner of Uganda is one of the most rewarding safari destinations from an eco-tourism perspective.
+As the local communities around Mgahinga National Park and Bwindi National Park benefit hugely from visitors, who come to walk with local guides in search of the gorillas.
+And this in turn helps to preserve the fragile ancient rainforest habitats of Uganda.

 Bwindi Impenetrable Forest National Park